CEU Center for Network Science

-The Center for Network Science (CNS) is a research centre founded in 2009 at Central European University (CEU) in Budapest, Hungary.
+The Center for Network Science (CNS) had been a research centre founded in 2009 by Balazs Vedres at Central European University (CEU) in Budapest, Hungary.
+It has transformed into the Department of Network and Data Science at CEU in 2018.
 It is intended to provide an organizational platform for network science research, and a hub for European network study.
 The research focus of CNS is practical social problems.
 The Center also offers a non-degree certificate for PhD students in economics and political science at CEU.